Musakhan

 Musakhan (مسخّن), also known as muhammar (محمّر), is a Palestinian dish composed of roasted chicken baked with onions, sumac, allspice, saffron, and fried pine nuts served over taboon bread.
 Originating in the Tulkarm and Jenin area, musakhan is often considered the national dish of Palestine.
-The dish is particularly popular among Palestinians, Israeli Arabs and Jordanians.
-In Israel, it is eaten by Israeli Arabs and Israeli Druze in Galilee, especially around Iksal and Sandala, and in the Triangle.
+The dish is particularly popular among Palestinians and Jordanians.
+It is also eaten by Druze in the Galilee, especially around Iksal and Sandala, and in the Triangle.
 The dish can be found in Syria, Lebanon and Jordan as well.
+The dish owes its name to the practice of Palestinian farmers reheating old taboon bread and make it taste better.
+Musakhan is traditionally cooked during the olive harvest season.

+History

+The exact origin of the dish is unclear, references to it are found in Palestinian folk songs from the 19th-century.

+Some sources state that the dish was created by mistake, where in communal ovens that were dug into the ground, ingredients like chicken and bread were frequently placed next to one another to cook simultaneously, and eventually came to be placed on top of one another.

+Different versions of the dish have existed for 150 years.

+Preparation

 Musakhan is simple to make and the ingredients needed are easily obtainable, which may account for the dish's popularity.
 Many of the ingredients used—olive oil, sumac and pine nuts—are staples of Palestinian cuisine.
 The dish is typically eaten with one's hands.
 It is usually presented with the chicken on top of the bread, and could be served with soup.

-Nutritional information

-A typical recipe of musakhan has the following nutrition facts per serving (around 300 g):